uglyjs/uglyjs.github.com/_posts/2012-02-10-oracle-job-site-js.md

 authorurl: http://dan.cx/
 ---

-One of the many highlights in an [oafcoreR121.js](https://irecruitment.oracle.com/OA_HTML/cabo/oajsLibs/oafcoreR121.js):
+One of the many highlights in [oafcoreR121.js](https://irecruitment.oracle.com/OA_HTML/cabo/oajsLibs/oafcoreR121.js):

 {% highlight javascript %}
 // Used for LOV.
 Should be removed when we move to new UIX LOV